metonym/svelte-bootstrap-icons/demo/README.md

 yarn link "svelte-bootstrap-icons"
 ```

-Install the app dependencies and start it in development mode:
+Install the dependencies and start it in development mode:

 ```sh
 yarn install